🙋

 If the indexing primitives don't satisfy a complex need, it might makes sense to build a backend infrastructure for indexing.
 In these cases feel free to discuss with our engineers we might be able to help with part of the stack.

-- Offers more primitives like Scheduled Jobs, which allow to execute arbitrary logic, not only based on chain events.
+• Offers more primitives like scheduled Workers and Aggregations, which allow to execute arbitrary logic, not only based on chain events.
 For example tracking Health Factor over time as it changes when underlying asset price changes.

 If your end-users and consumers require decentralization of your frontend dApp, and need a backup plan in case your team goes out of business, the Graph Protocol might be a suitable alternative.
 Another team could pick up your Graph and continue serving those end-users.